sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/20-interactions/01-environments.md

 - [**windows-lastest** 🔗](https://github.com/actions/runner-images/blob/main/images/win/Windows2022-Readme.md)
 - [**macos-lastest** 🔗](https://github.com/actions/runner-images/blob/main/images/macos/macos-11-Readme.md)

-Your action must take in account the environment upon which its can run.
+Your action must take in account the environment upon which it can run.

 ⚠️ The runner can also be a **custom one**.